 In the port of Rotterdam, import and export of LNG for use in Europe takes place on a large scale.
 This makes Rotterdam the ideal LNG hub.
-Through the Gate terminal on the Maasvlakte, the liquefied natural gas arrives by LNG carriers from the Middle East, Australia and Asia and other locations in the world.
+Through the Gate terminal, a joint venture of Gasunie and Vopak, on the Maasvlakte, the liquefied natural gas arrives by LNG carriers from the Middle East, Australia and Asia and other locations in the world.
 Gate serves as a hub: from here, LNG is reloaded into smaller LNG tankers for re-export, or is transported in gaseous form to the gas network in Europe by pipelines.
 The port of Rotterdam also plays a leading role in the introduction of LNG as a fuel for shipping and road transport.

 Liquefied natural gas in the port of Rotterdam

 - Terminal with a capacity of 12 billion m3 for import and re-export

 - The adjacent LNG break bulk terminal will be operational from mid-2016

 - Large investments in LNG infrastructure